 I received my BS in Biology from the University of North Carolina at Greensboro in 1996.
 My family resides in North Carolina, and I have one brother and one sister.
 My brother graduated from NC State University and owns the Aquatic Management Group in Raleigh.
-My sister is a Duke University graduate, and she is in her 1st year at the University of Georgia College of Veterinary Medicine studying to be Boarded in Veterinary Internal Medicine.
+My sister is a Duke University graduate, and she is Boarded in Veterinary Internal Medicine and practices in New Jersey.

 Hobbies: I am an avid sportsman.
 My special sport’s interests are golf and tennis.
-More than anything, I love spending any available moment with my wife, Dr. Kelley Gebhardt.
+More than anything, I love spending any available moment with my wife, Dr. Kelley Gebhardt, and our son Cullen.
 We both are very passionate about outdoor activities such as hiking, camping, kayaking, and mountain biking.
-It is not unusual for us to drive to the mountains for a quick hike and then return the same day.
+It’s not unusual for us to drive to the mountains for a quick hike and then return the same day.

 Shoneka L. Barnes

-Background: Originally from Wilmington Delaware, I moved to North Carolina in 1992 to attend College.
+Background: Originally from Wilmington Delaware, I moved to North Carolina in 1992 for College.
 I graduated from North Carolina Agriculture and Technical State University with a BS degree in Animal Science.
-I started my career in management in 2001.
+I started working in the veterinary field as a receptionist in 1998.
+I have been a practice manager since 2002.
 I really enjoy working alongside veterinary professionals because we share the same compassion and love for all animals.
+The best part of my job is that I know I am a part of a great practice where the staff cares about the welfare of all animals, the community, and about each other.

 Hobbies: I stay pretty busy raising and homeschooling my two children.
 I love being a tutor with Classical Conversations homeschool group.
 I enjoy reading, eating out and spending time with my family and friends.
 I like planning and taking road trips.
 With our schedules so busy, I’ll take any opportunity to snuggle with my kids or cat and take a nap.